Ebooks

 Most Common Problems

-EBSCO 1-user and 3-user ebooks can have access issues.
-If you do get a busy signal, wait for 30 minutes before trying again to access the ebook.
+If all copies of the book are in use, wait for 30 minutes before trying again to access the ebook.
 If you keep trying to log in every few seconds, you can cause the ebook to get "hung up."
 It's wise to read ahead as the book is more likely to be busy right before a test or assignment due date.
 Unfortunately, for many titles one of these limited user ebooks is the only option available for library purchase.

 Zotero Connector Extension problems